Ecosystem Extravaganza - TK/PreK

 NGSS Standards Supported: K-ESS2-2

 Did you know there is an ecological sanctuary in the middle of Mt.
 SAC College?
-Students will explore the sanctuaries various California native habitats as they make observations of the different ways animals can change the environments in which
+Students will explore the sanctuaries various California native habitats as they make observations of the different ways animals can change the environments in which they live through engaging hands-on activities.
+During this two-hour program, students will rotate through the following six 15-minute activity stations: Soil, Snake, Rat, Beetle, Hike, and Soil.

-Ecosystem Extravaganza - First Grade
+Ecosystem Extravaganza - Animals - First Grade

 NGSS Standards Supported: 1-LS1-2, 1-LS3-1

 Students explore the wildlife sanctuary as detectives to find evidence of variation in traits and patterns of behaviors that promote survival of our local animals.
+During this two-hour program, students will rotate through the following six 15-minute activity stations: Snake, Nests, Tracks, Skins, Rat, and Parents & Babies.

 Ecosystem Extravaganza - Second Grade

-NGSS Standards Supported: 1-LS1-1., 1-LS3-1., 2-LS2-2., 2-LS4-1.
+NGSS Standards Supported: 1-LS1-1., 1-LS3-1., 2-LS2-2., 2-LS4-1

 Students will study the functions of plants related to seed dispersal and pollination through hands-on activities.
 Students will also explore different ecosystems and identify the diversity of life within the ecosystems they explore.
 Through their explorations students will understand how people depend on and influence natural systems.
+During this two-hour program, students will rotate through the following six 15-minute activity stations: Beetle, Habitat Mystery, Leaf Rubbing, Plant ID, Seeds, and Flowers.

 Gabrieliño Walk - Third Grade